Plastic free packaging

 Art deco easter eggs

-Our Art Deco Easter Eggs are in PLASTIC FREE packaging as is our entire new Easter range for 2020.
-Perfect for the new roaring ’20s!
+Our Art Deco Easter Eggs are in PLASTIC FREE packaging as is our entire new Easter range for 2021.
+Perfect to lift your spirits!

 british bird themed box